 Again, inconsistent address formats are not uncommon in program data as they are often entered manually.
 However, dealing with them added cost and time to the evaluation process, as well as uncertainty.
 The inconsistencies are particularly problematic for portfolio-level analysis like the Customer Profile effort, which sought to assess participation across programs and to tie that participation to specific Census areas.
 It is important to note that simple solutions for this problem exist, like verifying all addresses for consistency using the United States Parcel Service address verification process.

 Masked Accounts.
 One data set provided by Eversource for the HES-IE program (tagged HES-IE sub2 in the file name) included masked account numbers to protect data security.
-The study worked with Eversource to unmask the accounts, but a meaningful portion (35%) could not be unmasked and therefore were dropped from the evaluation’s billing analysis.
+The study worked with Eversource to unmask the accounts, but a meaningful portion (35%) could not be unmasked and therefore were dropped from the evaluation’s billing analysis..

 Inconsistent or Incomplete Data